nlml/nlml.github.io/_posts/2019-06-29-placeholder.md

 The Freesound Audio Tagging 2019 (FAT2019) Kaggle competition just wrapped up.
 I didn't place too well (my submission was ranked around 144th out of 408 on the private leaderboard).
 But winning wasn't exactly my focus.
 I tried some interesting things and would like to share what I did, plus provide some explanations and code so others might be able to benefit from my work.

 This post starts with a brief overview of the competition itself.
-Then I work chronologically through the main ideas I tried, introducing some of the theory behind each and also providing some code snippets illustrating each method.
+Then I work chronologically through the main ideas I tried, introducing some of the theory behind each.
+I also provide some code snippets illustrating each method.

 ## The competition